 There are also new studies underway testing whether tretinoin could be used to reverse hair loss.
 For now, it remains a powerful acne treatment that is available only with a prescription.

-Which One Can You Get Over-the-Counter (without a prescription)?
+Can You Get Them Over-the-Counter (without a Prescription)?

 Perhaps the main reason that adapalene is rising to the top of the retinoid charts is that it’s now available over-the-counter.